CollinHeist/TitleCardMaker/docs/getting_started/scheduler.md

     You have now successfully change the execution interval for a Task within TCM.
 This exact procedure can be followed to change _any_ Task interval.

-    For more detail on all the supported interval units, see [here](...).